kfurjan/formula-one-android-app/README.md

 ## Architecture

 Application with Retrofit library fetches data from [Formula One API](https://documenter.getpostman.com/view/11586746/SztEa7bL#intro) REST API and saves that data to local SQLite database using Room Persistence library.
-That data is then shown on the UI by following [Guide to app architecture](https://developer.android.com/jetpack/guide) which really focuses on principles of _separation of concerns_ and _driving UI from a model_ by separating Activities/Fragments from models with ViewModels and ViewModels from database with Repository layer.
+That data is then shown on the UI by following [Guide to app architecture](https://developer.android.com/jetpack/guide) which follows MVVM architecture and really focuses on principles of _separation of concerns_ and _driving UI from a model_ by separating Activities/Fragments and ViewModels but also ViewModels from database with Repository layer.
 To further enhance application architecture, Android Hilt dependency injection library was used which is built on top of Dagger2.
+Using LiveData, observable Lifecycle-Aware data holder, enables Observer Pattern when displaying data on UI, especially helpful since data on the UI can be filtered using Search Bar.
-Using LiveData, observable Lifecycle-Aware data holder created, enables Observer Pattern when displaying data on UI, especially helpful since data on the UI can be filtered using Search Bar.
+To ensure thread-safe operation, Kotlin Flow is used in DAO and Repository layers and LiveData for displaying UI elements.

 ## Application features